About

 Click here for my Instagram

-As a film producer and director, Buck’s work has played at such festivals as Tribeca, South by Southwest, London Film Festival, DocAviv and Sundance.
-As an archivist and curator, Buck has lectured at Harvard University, George Eastman House, NYU and the Museum School at the Museum of Fine Arts, Boston.
+Her most recent work as a director, the experimental documentary short film, Double Exposed, played over 20 festivals, including Hot Docs, Rhode Island and Nashville.
+As a film producer, Buck’s work has played at such festivals as Tribeca, South by Southwest, London Film Festival, and Sundance.
+As an academic, she has lectured across the US at places including Harvard University, George Eastman Museum, New York University, Ringling College of Art and Design and University of Tampa.
 Preacher Biscuit Books published Buck’s first artist book, Finite Sets, in 2008.
 She received a fellowship to the Cine Qua Non Artist Residency for Filmmakers in 2009.

 Buck previously worked as the head archivist at the Harvard Film Archive.

-She has an MFA in film from Columbia University and a certificate in film preservation from George Eastman House.
+She has an MFA in film producing from Columbia University, a certificate in film preservation from George Eastman Museum, and is currently a professor at Quinnipiac University in Connecticut.

 Artist Statement